kfukutom/boston-farecast/README.md

 I'm tackling a regression task: predicting the ride fare price (`price`) for each trip in Boston.

-- Response variable: `price`—this is the value riders see and platforms optimize for, and it must be known at booking time.
+- Response variable: `price`-this is the value riders see and platforms optimize for, and it must be known at booking time.
-- Features used: only data available when the ride is requested—trip distance, pickup hour/day/month, surge multiplier, cab type & service tier, origin & destination neighborhoods, and forecasted weather metrics.
+- Features used: only data available when the ride is requested-trip distance, pickup hour/day/month, surge multiplier, cab type & service tier, origin & destination neighborhoods, and forecasted weather metrics.
 No in-ride or post-trip information is included to avoid leakage.
 - Evaluation metric: RMSE as our primary score (to heavily penalize large dollar‐value mistakes) and mean absolute error for a straightforward average-error interpretation in dollars.

 By restricting inputs and using RMSE/MAE, I can ensure that my model mimics real-world fare estimation and prioritizes minimizing costly prediction outliers.